cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '5-listfilesdigitonly' file contains a shell script that displays current directory contents, including hidden files in long format with with user and group IDs displayed numerically.

 The '6-firstdirectory' file contains a shell script creates a directory named my first directory in the /tmp/ directory.

+The '7-movethatfile' file contains a shell script that moves the file betty from /tmp/ to /tmp/my first directory.